vandernj/graph-fleas/README.md

 # graph-fleas
-graph-theory turns into compelx systems
+Graph theory turns into complex systems

+Main file dependant on vertex.h, polygon.h.
+Compiles with C++11.
+Use ruh.sh for sample scripted runs of driver.